YuweiYin/CROP/README.md

 @inproceedings{crop,
-  title     = {CROP: Zero-shot Cross-lingual Named Entity Recognition with Multilingual Labeled Sequence Translation}, author    = {Yang, Jian and Huang, Shaohan and Ma, Shuming and Yin, Yuwei and Dong, Li and Zhang, Dongdong and Guo, Hongcheng and Li, Zhoujun and Wei, Furu}, booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2022", month     = {Dec}, year      = {2022}, pages     = {486--496},
+  title     = {CROP: Zero-shot Cross-lingual Named Entity Recognition with Multilingual Labeled Sequence Translation}, author    = {Yang, Jian and Huang, Shaohan and Ma, Shuming and Yin, Yuwei and Dong, Li and Zhang, Dongdong and Guo, Hongcheng and Li, Zhoujun and Wei, Furu}, booktitle = {Findings of the Association for Computational Linguistics: EMNLP 2022}, month     = {Dec}, year      = {2022}, pages     = {486--496},